evefonwu/places/README.md

 - create a place
 - query all places
-- query one place by id
+- query a place by id
 - update a place
 - delete a place